cmsc330fall23/cmsc330fall23/projects/project3.md

 For the last part of the project, you will implement code that builds a NFA from a regular expression.

 You will create functions that build a NFA based on the things we learned in class.

+As input to these functions, we will represent epsilon as the empty string: `Char('')`.
+All other inputs will be single characters.

 Here are the functions you must implement: